 you're reading a book when, two pages before chapter sixteen, it is torn from your hands and thrown into a lake. when you retrieve it the pages are sopping wet - some ripped, others matted together, each one unreadable.

-through the quiet summer night I can hear a song floating out the kitchen window, one from the girls’ favourite musical-something about memory. beside me my dad coughs and stands up.
+through the quiet, moonlit, summer night, I can hear a song floating out of the kitchen window, one from my daughters' favourite musical - something about memory. beside me, my dad coughs and stands up.

 he walks toward the edge of the orchard bordering the lawn.
 I follow him and arrive as he’s polishing an apple on his shirt.

 “so Tom, how’s the orchard going?” he asks, taking a bite.